Frequently Asked Questions

 Q: What are Dragonlords and Dragonmasters?

 A: Dragonlords are 4 health promo dice.
-They can cast any color magic (but not racial magic).
+They can cast any color magic.
 They can also tame dragons (of any color) when they roll their ID or the TSR icon.
 The TSR icon also gives them a save on any individual roll.
 Otherwise it does nothing.
 They are very tough in combat, and are covered with Special Action Icons.
 Dragonmasters are the same as Dragonlords, with three differences.
 They can only cast magic of their color.
 They can only tame dragon of their color.
 But the TSR logo counts as two points of anything you are rolling for.
 Click here to see what a Dragonlord looks like.
 Click here to see what a Black Dragonmaster looks like.
+These have all been remade by SFR with the SFR logo.

 Top of page